Blog

 Flow Based Water Leak Detection

-The Flow based water leak alarm can also be upgraded to monitor for continuous small leaks in your water supply.
+Flow-based water leak alarms can also be upgraded to monitor for continuous small leaks in your water supply.

 Sensor Based Water Leak Detection

-When water comes into contact with the cable a signal is sent to the main panel causing it to trigger an alarm.
+When water comes into contact with the cable, a signal is sent to the main panel, triggering an alarm.

-The alarm panel can come in various sizes to accommodate different numbers of zones.
-This can range from one zone (such as a small tea-point area) to 64 zones (e.g. a multi floor office block with lots of separate toilets, data centres and power plants).
+The alarm panel can be configured in various sizes to accommodate different numbers of zones.
+This can range from one zone (such as a small tea-point area) to 64 zones, which may be required for multi-floor office buildings with multiple toilets, data centres, or plant rooms.

 Finding the Right Water Leak Detection Equipment For Your Needs